bitnose/learning-blog/content/posts/homework-4.md

 #### **a) Install TOR browser and access TOR network** (.onion addresses).
 (Explain in detail how you installed it, and how you got access to TOR).

-Installed the Tor browser on Ubuntu 18.04 virtual machine.
+Installed the Tor browser.

+The excersice was done on:
+- Client OS: Ubuntu 18.04
+- Virtualization: Oracle VM & Vm Guest Additions
+- Host OS: macOS Big Sur 11
+- Machine: MacBook Pro 2015

 1. Downloaded the [Tor browser](https://www.torproject.org/download/) for Linux and update the package list.

         $ sudo apt-get update